 Trusting the care of a loved one to a nursing home can mean a few different things, depending on the resident’s specific needs.
-For some residents, life in a nursing home simply means a place to feel safe and provided for when family members are not able to provide that level of care.
-For other residents, essential round the clock care is necessary to keep them healthy and nourished.
+For some residents, living in a nursing home simply means a place to feel safe and provided for when family members are not able to provide that level of care.
+For other residents, essential round-the-clock care is necessary to keep them healthy and nourished.

 Regarding life support systems, the law (42 CFR 483.70(b)) goes on to state:

 “When life support systems are used, the facility must provide emergency electrical power with an emergency generator (as defined in NFPA 99, Health Care Facilities) that is located on the premises.”

 There are other aspects of 42 CFR 483.70 which may also apply to a nursing home providing access and the use of systems and devices which are crucial in sustaining life and safety.
 If a nursing home does not comply with the law and carry out recommended inspections to ensure compliance, the facility may be in breach of the law as well as liable for injuries or deaths which occur as a result.